drifter089/handbook/README.md

 and go to [http://localhost:1313](http://localhost:1313) to see your local version of the handbook.

-### Generate the site locally

-It possible to generate the full site locally using Hugo.
-You may sometimes need to do this if you are trying to debug the site for any reason.
-To build the site using Docker you use this command:

 ```sh
 docker run --rm -it -v $(pwd):/src -p 1313:1313 klakegg/hugo:0.111.3-ext-ubuntu-onbuild
 ```